leoblanski/qbwc-laravel/readme.md

 # QBWC Laravel

-**QBWC Laravel** is a Laravel-flavored QuickBooks Web Connector package that facilitates communication with QuickBooks Desktop through SOAP services.
+**QBWC Laravel** is a Laravel-flavored QuickBooks Web Connector package.
+This library is still a work in progress but is largely complete and stable, offering communication with QuickBooks Desktop through SOAP services.

 ## Installation